YLiu95/Mathematical_Finance/README.md

 Suppose a stock's initial price is $100, and the stock follows a Brownian motion with a drift of 0.01 and a standard deviation of 0.1.
 Simulate the stock price over 1000 time steps using Python code.

 ![download](https://user-images.githubusercontent.com/82934216/229547896-eef340ac-d5a0-458e-88e1-7f0d40429d2f.png)

+# Cpp and Financial Engineering
+Run C++ in Jupyter Notebook and apply C++ to financial engineering